 Its state-of-the-art labs, most advanced flight training devices available, an unparalleled fleet of aircraft, and renowned faculty leading the way, demonstrate Embry-Riddle’s commitment to providing unmatched aviation facilities to support your academic experience.

 Both the Daytona Beach and Prescott campuses boast an impressive fleet of aircraft that includes Cessna 172 Skyhawks, Piper Arrows, Diamond DA42 L-360s, and American Champion Super Decathlon 8KCAB models, to name a few.
-The Prescott campus also offers Robinson helicopters, R-22 and R-44 models, for those who aspire to command rotary-wing aircraft.
+Students use some of the most advanced flight training devices such as the FAA Level D CRJ full-motion, full-flight simulator as they prepare for flight careers.
+The Prescott Campus has access to Robinson helicopters, including R-22, R-44, R-66, and Bell 206 models, for those who aspire to command rotary-wing aircraft.

 Embry-Riddle Worldwide operates more than 150 campus locations worldwide and delivers a quality academic experience with world-class faculty educators with hands-on industry experience in our three academic colleges and our Online Campus.
 Flexible scheduling and locations close to home are specifically suited for busy working professionals, active-duty military and veterans, and students with families.
 EagleVision, a virtual classroom, combines the power of web video conferencing and learning management system software to maximize the benefits of synchronous and asynchronous virtual learning environments.
 One such example is the Virtual Crash Lab.
 Within this environment, students will be able to examine the aircraft accident scene, document evidence, and even interview survivors.
 This lab will enhance the learning environment for several of our safety courses.